Three Best Stock Simulators

 Investopedia is a staple source of information within the financial community and is known for offering an extensive library of articles and information about trading and investing.
 However, you may be surprised to learn that the website also has its own stock simulator game.
 At the outset of using this investing tool, this simulator prompts you to indicate your level of proficiency as an investor, and then sets up an entire account for you based on your beginner, intermediate, or advanced status.
 The stock simulator game stakes you with $100,000 in virtual cash, making it easy to test your trading skills and prowess, and even compete with thousands of other traders, all without actually risking any of your own investment capital.

 By providing access to interact with other traders, the program offers the opportunity to learn from a variety of skilled traders with diversified backgrounds and trading strategies.
 In the end, Investopedia’s simulator can be an excellent platform to help you build up your investing muscles.

-Wall Street Survivor is a tried and true stock market simulator that has been “in the game” for quite a while.
+Wall Street Survivor is a tried and true stock market simulator that has been “in the game” for quite a while and definitely qualifies as one of the best stock simulators.
 Part of the appeal of this site and simulator is that it offers a wealth of personal finance and investment knowledge for you to take in and absorb at your own speed.
 While you’re practicing and becoming more proficient at trading, you can also effectively be earning a graduate degree in investing.